Charged with assault and breaching an AVO

-In a contested hearing, the defence were able to establish the fact that the AVO against PDH had in fact expired.
-He was found not guilty on the charge of breaching the AVO.
-On the charge of assault, the weight of witness testimony favoured the prosecution, and PDH was found guilty.
-He was sentenced to an 18-month supervised good behaviour bond.
+The magistrate found him not guilty on the charge of breaching the AVO.
+On the charge of assault, the weight of witness testimony favoured the prosecution.
+Consequently, the magistrate found PDH guilty.
+In conclusion, he got a sentence of an 18-month supervised good behaviour bond.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with an experienced Sydney AVO Lawyer.

 - Common assault, Section 61 Crimes Act 1900

 - breach of AVO, Section 14 Crimes (Personal and Domestic Violence) Act 1900

 - good behaviour bond, Section 9 Crimes (Sentencing Procedure) Act 1999